 - Sore throat.

-Typically a seasonal disorder running from late fall to early spring, like the flu, a summer surge in RSV cases has doctors stumped.
-“It’s a bit of a different phenomenon right now,” says Dr. Sabella.
-“We usually don’t start seeing RSV rising until November or December, so this is very unusual.”
+“It’s a bit of a different phenomenon,” says Dr. Sabella.
+“We usually don’t start seeing RSV rising until November or December, so this has been very unusual.”

 How long is RSV contagious?

-Most people who become infected with RSV are contagious for three to eight days, according to the Centers for Disease Control and Prevention (CDC).
-However, the organization also notes, “some infants and people with weakened immune systems can spread the virus even after they stop showing symptoms, for as long as four weeks.”
+Most people who become infected with RSV are contagious for three to eight days, according to the CDC.
+However, some infants and people with weakened immune systems can spread the virus up to four weeks after symptoms stop.

-Part of why RSV is so common among children is how it’s passed around.
-Not only can you catch it from infected droplets in the cough or sneeze of an infected person, but the virus also lives on surfaces and objects.
+Part of why RSV is so common among children is how it’s passed around, notes Dr. Sabella.
+Not only can you catch it from infected droplets in the cough or sneeze of a person who’s infected, but the virus also lives on surfaces and objects.

 It’s incredibly easy to become infected simply by touching a doorknob that has the virus and then touching your face before washing your hands.
-While the virus may not live on your hands for very long, it can live on surfaces for hours at a time, says the CDC.
+While the virus may not live on your hands for very long, it can live on surfaces for hours at a time.

-Additionally, keep surfaces wiped down and clean.
-“Because this virus can live for a time on inanimate objects, keeping toys and other common things that your children handle wiped down is vital,” he adds.
+- Clean and disinfect.
+“Because this virus can live for a time on inanimate objects, wiping down toys and other things children handle is vital,” adds Dr. Sabella.
+Warm soapy water and disinfectants can help keep surfaces clean of RSV.

-Right now, an RSV vaccine is not available, although several vaccines are in clinical trials — including an mRNA-based one developed by Moderna.
-Children under the age of 24 months with certain lung or heart conditions might also benefit from a monthly preventative injection of monoclonal antibodies (a medicine known as SYNAGIS) that can reduce the risk of severe RSV lung infections.
+However, children under the age of 24 months with certain lung or heart conditions may benefit from a monthly preventative injection of monoclonal antibodies (a medicine known as SYNAGIS) that can reduce the risk of severe RSV lung infections.

 Because RSV and COVID-19 share similar symptoms, many parents might be concerned about differentiating between the two.
-Unfortunately, says Dr. Sabella, there’s really no way of knowing short of getting a test.
+Unfortunately, says Dr. Sabella, there’s no way of knowing for sure without getting a test.

-“It’s very difficult to distinguish COVID-19 from RSV from other respiratory viruses, which are also prevalent at this time, without specific testing,” he says.
+“It’s very difficult to distinguish COVID-19 from RSV or other respiratory viruses like the flu without specific testing,” he says.
 “Fortunately, most children with RSV or COVID-19 experience relatively mild symptoms.”